joshimps/coral_cam/README.md

 - **File Output**: Leverages the PCL library to output pcd files for easy capture anaylsis

 ## Installation
+Installation is assuming a fresh install of Ubuntu 22.04 has been installed on the UpBoard Squared V2.

+1. Install the pin control driver for the Upboard.
+Use the install guide found [here] https://github.com/up-division/pinctrl-upboard.
+Alternatively, use the commands below but please note the driver may be out of date.

+   `sudo apt install dkms`
+   `sudo dpkg -i pinctrl-upboard_1.1.3_all.deb`

 ## Requirements

+- Pinctrl Upboard
 - LGPIO
 - Realsense ROS
 - PCL